SoftlySplinter/SCIENCE/md/SEM6120/00-notes.md

 Self-organising neural networks.

 Random initialisation of a grid, see which nodes best match the input and change nodes around it.

-### Genetic Algorithms

-Encode solutions in Chromosomes.

-Mutate and crossover chromosomes.

-Evaluate the new population and select the best.

-### Genetic Programming

-A branch of genetic algorithms which uses programming statements as genes.

-Easy to do in LISP.

 ## Propositional and First-Order Logic